 This section provides information on opportunities and services available to Indigenous learners considering UBC Vancouver for undergraduate, professional and non-degree and certificate studies.
 It also directs you to information on alternative pathways to UBC, including important admissions information.

-Among the opportunities and resources covered in this section, UBC Vancouver also offers:
+Among the opportunities and resources covered in this section, consider too that UBC Vancouver also offers:

 First Nations Longhouse – Designed in the Coast Salish-style, the Longhouse is the perfect place for First Nations, Métis and Inuit people to share their knowledge, cultures, and traditions with one another, the wider UBC community, and the general public.
 Students are welcome to use the computer lab, study area, or hang out at the Indigenous Student Collegium, as well as access a range of supports and activities offered by the First Nations House of Learning.